afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w4-notes.md

 <img src="./resources/w4/img/l2-3D-fitting0.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- The eq. of a plane in 3D, tells you how the height of the plane z changes as you move around in the x and y directions.
+- The eq. of a plane in 3D, tells you how the height of the plane $z$ changes as you move around in the $x$ and $y$ directions.
-- And it depends on three parameters, a, b, and c, which tells you the slope of the plane in each direction and where the z axis intersects the plane.
+- And it depends on three parameters, $a$ , $b$, and $c$ , which tells you the slope of the plane in each direction and where the $z$ axis intersects the plane.

-- So in our case, we have a bunch of measurements of x, y and z from our LIDAR point cloud, and we want to find values for the parameters a, b, and c that give us the plane of best fit through these points
+- In our case, we have a bunch of measurements of $x$ , $y$ and $z$ from our LIDAR point cloud, and we want to find values for the parameters $a$, $b$, and $c$ that give us the plane of best fit through these points
-- We'll start by defining a measurement error e for each point in the point cloud.
-And e is just going to be the difference between the predicted value of our dependent variable z-hat and the actual observed value of z.
+- We'll start by defining a measurement error $e$ for each point in the point cloud.
+And $e$ is just going to be the difference between the predicted value of our dependent variable z-hat and the actual observed value of $z$ .

-- We get z-hat simply by plugging our current guess for the parameters a-hat, b-hat, and c-hat, and the actual values of x and y in
+- We get $z-hat$ simply by plugging our current guess for the parameters $a-hat$ , $b-hat$ , and $c-hat$ , and the actual values of $x$ and $y$ in
-- In this case, the error, e, that we are considering, is for a bumpy road surface, for example.
+- In this case, the error, $e$ , that we are considering, is for a bumpy road surface, for example.
 That is, a surface which is not exactly planar.

-We can stack all of these error terms into matrix form so we have a big matrix of coefficients called a, multiplied by our parameter vector x, minus our stack measurements b.
+We can stack all of these error terms into matrix form so we have a big matrix of coefficients called $a$ , multiplied by our parameter vector $x$ , minus our stack measurements $b$ .
 - You can work out the matrix multiplication yourself to see that we get back the same measurement error equations we started out with.

 <img src="./resources/w4/img/l2-3D-fitting1.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">